oscarlr/oscarlr.github.io/index.md

 <img align="left" src="/Oscar Rodriguez.jpg" alt="Drawing" style="width: 300px;"/>
 <br>
 <br>
 I'm a fourth year PhD student at the Icahn School of Medicine at Mount Sinai, Department of Genetics and Genomic Sciences.
-I'm interested in <br> understanding the **whole** human genome architecture, and the consequence (phenotype, traits, etc) and rise of such a structure (why it is the way it is). <br>My current research focuses on resolving "complex" regions of the human genome with a primary focus on tandem repeat loci and the immunoglobulin heavy chain locus.
+I'm interested in understanding the **whole** human genome architecture, and the consequence (phenotype, traits, etc) and rise of such a structure (why it is the way it is).
+My current research focuses on resolving "complex" regions of the human genome with a primary focus on tandem repeat loci and the immunoglobulin heavy chain locus.
 <br>
 <br>
 <br>